ethers-io/ethers.js/docs/v5/api/experimental/README.md

 #### *BrainWallet* . **generateLegacy**( username , password [ , progressCallback ] ) => *[BrainWallet](/v5/api/experimental/#experimental-brainwallet)*

-Generate a brain wallet which is compatibile with the ethers v3 and earlier.
+Generate a brain wallet which is compatible with the ethers v3 and earlier.

 EIP1193Bridge